yuhr/langue.link/README.md

   <br><br><br><br>
 </div>

+Essentially, langue.link is meant to be a repository for linguistic informations.
+It works just like npm or some.

+langue.link is composed of:

+- Namespace registry
+- Public endpoint for distributed graph database

 **Currently under heavy development** and not yet launching.
-We need your opinion about the project.
+We need your opinion about [the project](https://github.com/yuhr/langue).

 ## Contribute